 Upload & Sync

-- Camera uploads: Upload photos automatically to Dropbox from your mobile device
+- Camera uploads: Upload photos automatically to Dropbox from your mobile device.
+Simply turn on camera uploads once you’ve downloaded the Dropbox mobile app to get started.

 - Computer uploads: Drag and drop from your computer to Dropbox